vtexdocs/help-center-content/docs/known-issues/en/filter-on-list-order-by-promotion-with-space-blank-is-not-working.md

 ---
-title: Filter on List Order by Promotion with space blank is not working
+title: 'Filter on List Order by Promotion with space blank is not working'
 id: 1NvvCd3XWfUxj1Q1cQmhjW
 status: CHANGED
 createdAt: 2022-02-14T16:05:42.972Z